SCIENCE FICTION BOOK

 Our Next Meetings

-The dates of our next meetings are on 'Beacon' (the Members System) and also below:
+The dates of our next meetings are on 'Beacon' (the Members System).

 Previous Reviews

-October: the book reviewed was The Power, by Naomi Alderman.
-This chosen book was this year's winner of the Bailey's Women's Prize for Fiction:
+The Power, by Naomi Alderman.
+This chosen book was 2017's winner of the Bailey's Women's Prize for Fiction: review 1 review 2

-We had to beg to differ on our September book.
-Pavane by Keith Roberts (1968) is a book of linked short stories set in an alternative England, where Queen Elizabeth I's assassination in 1588 had ensured that the country remained Catholic — and where technological information was kept secret by a very small minority.
+Pavane by Keith Roberts (1968): we had to beg to differ on our review of this book.
+It's a book of linked short stories set in an alternative England, where Queen Elizabeth I's assassination in 1588 had ensured that the country remained Catholic — and where technological information was kept secret by a very small minority.

 The meeting frequently went off at tangents (what a surprise), often on the subject of the Mayoral/GLA elections.
 There will be another opportunity for similar tangents at our next meeting, as it will be on the day after the Referendum.
 We agreed that future selected books should not be anything like as long as Verne's The Mysterious Island !